mirfan899/CTC_pytorch/README.md

 Adjust the learning rate if the dev loss is around a specific loss for ten times.
 Times of adjusting learning rate is 8 which can be alter in steps/train_ctc.py(line367).
-Optimizer is nn.optimizer.Adam with weigth decay 0.005
+Optimizer is nn.optimizer.Adam with weight decay 0.005

 ## Decoder
 ### Greedy decoder: